cdktf/cdktf-provider-cloudflare/docs/dataCloudflarePageShieldCookiesList.typescript.md

 - *Type:* string

 The field used to sort returned cookies.
+Available values: "first_seen_at", "last_seen_at".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/data-sources/page_shield_cookies_list#order_by DataCloudflarePageShieldCookiesList#order_by}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/data-sources/page_shield_cookies_list#order_by DataCloudflarePageShieldCookiesList#order_by}

 ---